BrainsFromEbay/FAIML---group-unicorn/Mahi/comparison_report.md

 ## Conclusion

-The **`CNN_from_raw_image.pth` model is the best performing model** on this custom test set, with an accuracy of 66.7%.
-The results clearly demonstrate the architectural advantage of CNNs for image classification tasks compared to both MLPs and Random Forest classifiers.
+The **`CNN_from_raw_image.pth` model and `best_mlp_improved.pth` are the best performing models** on this custom test set, with an accuracy of 66.7%.

+The improved CNN model (`best_cnn_improved.pth` and `cnn_full_improved.pth`) achieved 44.4%, which is surprisingly lower than the baseline CNN (55.6%) on this specific small test set, despite having superior validation accuracy (99%) during training.

+**Reason for Regression:**
+1.  **Over-Regularization/Augmentation Mismatch:** The huge gap between Train/Val (99%) and Custom Test (44%) often indicates that the augmentation (rotation/shifting) made the model expect "messy" data, while the custom test set (after 50-value threshold cleaning) was "too clean" or simply different.
+2.  **Architecture:** The original CNN had dense layers (`Linear(64*8*8, 128)`).
+The improved CNN replaced this with `AdaptiveAvgPool` + `Linear(64, 32)`.
+While this is theoretically better for preventing overfitting (reducing params), it may have removed the specific "rote memorization" capacity that actually helped classify these specific, clean custom images.
+The original model could "memorize" the spatial layout of specific digits better.
+3.  **Thresholding:** The cleaning step (setting <50 to 0) might be removing subtle edges that the Global Average Pooling layer requires to differentiate shapes, whereas the Dense layer in the original model could just look at specific pixel coordinates.